 Sometimes people say or do things that we don't like.
 When this happens, it is easy to take it personally and start worrying about what the other person thinks of us.
 However, it is essential to remember that not everything is about us and that we should not take things personally.

-Adopt a thick skin figuratively.
-People will always stick their heads into your business and tell you such things like what to do or how wrong you are.
+Adopt thick skin, figuratively.
+People will always stick their heads into your business and tell you things like what to do or how wrong you are.
 Instead of dealing with their own problems and focusing on their own lives, these people spend their time teaching others how to live.

 8. Communicate openly and honestly with others.

-Open communication can help reduce worries about others and always lead to the right direction.
+Open communication can help reduce worries about others and always lead to the right balance and direction.
 If you are honest with the other person and share your feelings with them, they will be more likely to understand where you are coming from and why you are worried about them.
 Make time to relax , indulge in pleasures, and maintain healthy relationships. all of our relationships tend to get markedly better because you simply have more to give.

 9. Accept that people will make mistakes.

 In the hustle of every day, it can be easy to lose sight of the most important person in your life—you.
 Another vital thing to remember is that everyone makes mistakes.
 It is a part of life.
 Instead of worrying about what others are doing, accept that they will make mistakes and learn from them.
 For instance, if you need space from your best friend or significant other, a conversation may help protect the relationship.
 But in most instances, you don't have to justify yourself.

 10. Be grateful for what you have.

-Another great way on how to stop worrying about others and focus on yourself is to be grateful for what you have in your own life.
+Another best way to stop worrying about others and focus on yourself is to be grateful for what you have.
 When you take the time to appreciate all the good things in your life, it will be easier to let go of the worry and stress from worrying about others.
 Spend time doing things you love.
 People in relationship tend to spend plenty of time with their partners.